 Aphrodisiac by association

 Most aphrodisiacs are unfortunately exaggerated.
-The foods, drinks, or supplements that claim to create a path towards climax are based off of the bond we connect to them.
+The foods, drinks, or supplements that claim to create a path towards climax are based on our associations with them.
 There are foods that we love or enjoy by association of experiences, smells, and tastes that remind us of oh-so fun times.
-We can also convince ourselves through what others tell us about them.

 These associations activate our brain's reward center, which indicates pleasure.
-Through the relationship, we can create a link with excitement.
-Food also makes us think “dirty” by its shape, texture or looks which may remind us of sensual movie scenes or simply by the look of it -- banana, cucumber, peach, and oysters for example.
+Our positive associations with certain foods can create a link with excitement.
+Food also makes us think “dirty” because of its shape or texture: bananas, cucumbers, peaches, and oysters for example.
+Some foods may even remind us of sensual movie scenes.

 Aphrodisiac foods to get you going